Table of Contents

 Unsaturated fatty acids have double bonds, which frequently occur in the cis-configuration.
-They need special enzymes to be degraded. β-oxidation of an unsaturated fatty acid begins just like it does with even fatty acids until the cycle reaches the double bond.
+They need special enzymes to be degraded. β-oxidation of unsaturated fatty acids begins just like it does with even fatty acids until the cycle reaches the double bond.
 An isomerase converts the cis-double bond into a trans-double bond so that the enoyl-CoA hydratase can continue the normal cycle of β-oxidation.

-For the degradation of multiple unsaturated fatty acids, reductases are also needed, since molecules with two double bonds cannot simply be degraded.
+For the degradation of multiple unsaturated fatty acids, reductases are also needed, since molecules with 2 double bonds cannot simply be degraded.
 These reductases are able to form single bonds under NADPH consumption so that multiple unsaturated fatty acids can be degraded via β-oxidation.

 Ketone Body Metabolism

-The acetyl-CoA resulting from the degradation of the fatty acids, would, at one point, enter the citric acid cycle.
+The acetyl-CoA resulting from the degradation of fatty acids, would, at one point, enter the citric acid cycle.
 In order for this to happen, acetyl-CoA has to be bound to oxaloacetate.
-Oxaloacetate forms as a product of glycolysis.
+Oxaloacetate is a product of glycolysis.
 If the number of carbohydrates that are taken in is insufficient, or if oxaloacetate is used for gluconeogenesis in the state of hunger, an imbalance of acetyl-CoA and oxaloacetate develops.

 As a result, acetyl-CoA cannot enter the citric acid cycle.
-Thus, in this situation, it is converted into the so-called ketone bodies, which consist of acetoacetate, D-3-hydroxybutyrate and acetone.
+Thus, in this situation, it is converted into the so-called ketone bodies, which consist of acetoacetate, D-3-hydroxybutyrate, and acetone.
 You can read how ketone body synthesis proceeds, and which tissues rely on it.

 Fatty Acid Synthesis

-This takes place via the citrate-malate-shuttle: Acetyl-CoA is transferred to oxaloacetate, resulting in citrate.
+This takes place via the citrate-malate-shuttle: acetyl-CoA is transferred to oxaloacetate, resulting in citrate.
 In exchange with a molecule of malate, it is transported into the cytosol via the mitochondrial membrane.